-Trump's blocking of Twitter critics unconstitutional: U.S. appeals court
+Trump's blocking of Twitter critics unconstitutional - U.S. appeals court

 Parker also found it ironic that Trump censored speech at a time the conduct of the U.S. government and its officials is subject to intense, passionate and wide-open debate.

 “This debate, as uncomfortable and as unpleasant as it frequently may be, is nonetheless a good thing,” he wrote.
-“We remind the litigants and the public that if the First Amendment means anything, it means that the best response to disfavored speech on matters of public concern is more speech, not less.”
+“We remind the litigants and the public that if the First Amendment means anything, it means that the best response to disfavoured speech on matters of public concern is more speech, not less.”

 The case is Knight First Amendment Institute at Columbia University et al v Trump et al, 2nd U.S. Circuit Court of Appeals, No. 18-1691.

-Reporting by David Shepardson in Washington, D.C. and Jonathan Stempel in New York; Editing by Bernadette Baum and James Dalgleish
+Reporting by David Shepardson in Washington, and Jonathan Stempel in New York; editing by Bernadette Baum and James Dalgleish